Neves signs five-year Wolves deal

-Wolves midfielder Ruben Neves has signed a five-year contract with the newly promoted Premier League side.

-Neves was Wolves' standout performer as they won the Championship last season, having joined from Porto in a surprise move reported to be worth £15.8million.
+Neves was Wolves' standout performer as they won the Championship last season, having joined from Porto in a surprise move reported to be worth $A28.3 million.

 And the Portugal international's performances - including six league goals - had brought speculation that Liverpool and Manchester United could swoop.